matrix-org/matrix-spec-proposals/proposals/2654-unread-counts.md

 rules above to make adjustments to the unread count sent by the homeserver.

-### Implementation notes on `POST /_matrix/push/v1/notify`

-As homeservers weren't previously calculating unread counts, missed notifications counts were usually used to calculate the the `unread` parameter of the `Counts` structure of [`POST /_matrix/push/v1/notify`](https://matrix.org/docs/spec/push_gateway/latest#post-matrix-push-v1-notify) requests.
-This parameter must now show the unread count described in this proposal.

 ## Potential issues

 This MSC mentions edits, which are specified in